lucaGazzola/repository-analyzer/README.md

 java RepositoryAnalyzer sourceDir keyword destFile
 ```

-`sourceDir` is the parent directory of the repositories that you want to analyze
+`sourceDir` is the parent directory of the repositories that you want to analyze.

-`keyword` is the keyword you want to look for
+`keyword` is the keyword you want to look for.

-`destFile` is where the analysis results are saved
+`destFile` is where the analysis results are saved.

 ### Prerequisites